Frame overo is a pinto pattern characterized by dark legs, a

 (this is the same line present in the palominos behind the Goldtree prefixed horses,

-and also one of the silver lines).
+and also one of the silver lines through the mare Amanda's Suzie Q).
 In September 2013, Sky Walker AB's maternal half sister, LAS Future de Oro, tested positive for frame, proving the gene may still be present in other individuals from this line.

 Q Tawny, her dam Tia, or War Paint is your horse's pedigree, test it through UC